assemblymade/meta/app/views/guides_groups/project-management.md

 # When to Award Coins

-Of course not!
 A user must complete a bounty to the satisfaction of core team members.
 When awarding a bounty, and for pricing one, as an owner you should ask yourself:
 - Is the product gaining in value?
 - Am I getting more value from this bounty than the extent of my ownership dilution?
 - Was the bounty clearly worded and precise?
 How can I make the product's needs more clear?